Composition and Arrangement Tutorials for Music Production

 What is Functional Harmony?

-What to expect in the functional harmony tutorial
+What to expect in the Functional Harmony tutorial

-The tutorial "Functional Harmony and Logical Chord Progressions" introduces the concept of functional harmony, a set of ideas for creating chord progressions with defined roles for each chord.
-The tutorial emphasizes the importance of the tonic chord (I) as the root of the scale, providing stability and resolution
+The tutorial Functional Harmony and Logical Chord Progressions introduces the concept of functional harmony, a set of ideas for creating chord progressions with defined roles for each chord.
+The tutorial emphasises the importance of the tonic chord as the root of the scale, providing stability and resolution.

 The guide suggests using dissonance and consonance strategically to build tension and resolution in music.
 Starting with weaker dissonance and progressing to stronger dissonance before resolving with consonance chords is a common approach.